Erickson Financial Services, Inc. &

 - Adult and Child Preventive Care

 Short Term Medical Coverage is much less expensive than any Individual or Family health insurance product that complies with the Affordable Care Act.
 This is because the coverage is limited and only intended to protect one from bankruptcy in the event of an unforseen, catastrophic major medical event in-between the time when ACA compatible coverage can be procured either through a broker, directly with a carrier or via the Health Insurance Exchange.
 If you use short term coverage as a replacement for ACA insurance, just because it is less expensive, you will be disappointed and put yourself at risk for out-of-pocket costs related to pre-existing conditions.
 We urge you to spend time reviewing our side-by-side comparison of short term major medical plans, for a better understanding of what is and is not covered.
-Using short term coverage as a replacement for ACA compliant coverage will also result in a tax penalty, if used for longer than 3 months out of a calendar year.
 Please do not mistake short term major medical insurance for coverage that will cover your existing health issues and prescriptions.
 It will not!
 To obtain coverage for maternity, labor and delivery, or current routine prescriptions, you must purchase an ACA compatible health insurance policy.
 Feel free to contact Erickson Financial Services with questions.